[R]Evolution of Interior Design: Demonstrating its Power and Value

 Kerrie Kelly, FASID, NKBA, CAPS

-With over 25 years of experience, Kerrie is Creative Director for Kerrie Kelly Design Lab, an award-winning California based interior design firm.
+With over 25 years of experience, Kerrie is Creative Director for Kerrie Kelly Studio, an award-winning California based interior design firm.
 She is also an author, contributor, product designer, and multi-media consultant, helping national brands reach the interior design market.
-Kerrie is a Fellow and Chair to the National Board for the American Society of Interior Designers (ASID); Global Connect Advisor for the National Kitchen and Bath Association (NKBA); Houzz Pro Advisory Board Member; and Zillow Interior Design National Spokesperson.
-She is an avid representative, speaker and on-air talent for Outdoor Living and Livable Design initiatives.
-Kerrie has authored two books: Home Decor: A Sunset Design Guide with Sunset Books and My Interior Design Kit, with Pearson Professional and Career Education.
+Her work elevates everyday design, bridging the gap between design principles and life well lived.
+Kerrie has received national recognition for her expertise in interior design.
+Kerrie is a National Kitchen & Bath Association (NKBA) Board Member; Fellow, Design Luminary Award recipient and Past-Chair to the National Board for American Society of Interior Designers (ASID); Houzz Advisory Board Member; and Zillow Interior Design National Spokesperson.
+Kerrie’s work has been featured in The New York Times, Bloomberg, Forbes, The Globe and Mail, USA Today and The Wall Street Journal.

 David Levo, AICP

 Principal and Board Director, Higher Education Practice Leader